Personnel

 Fire Chief

 The Edwardsville fire chief is the lead administrator of the Fire Department.
-The chief provides direction and coordination of Department activities while managing the work force.
-The fire chief reports to the city administrator under the guidance of the mayor.
-The fire chief also routinely reports discussion items to the Public Safety Committee to keep aldermen abreast of major events and issues in the Department.
-The Public Safety Committee considers departmental action items to be forwarded to City Council and/or other committees when appropriate.
+The chief provides direction and coordination of department activities while managing the work force.
+The fire chief routinely reports discussion items to the Public Services Committee to keep aldermen abreast of major events and issues in the department.
 The fire chief also serves as the Emergency Management Coordinator for the City.
+The fire chief is appointed by the mayor with the advice and consent of the City Council and reports directly to the city administrator.
+The fire chief develops the budget and sees it through the approval process with the city administrator, City Council and mayor.

 Deputy Chief

+The deputy chief assists with budget preparation and oversight.
+The deputy chief oversees training and safety, and directly supervises and monitors the progress of probationary firefighters.
 The deputy fire chief is appointed by the mayor with the advice and consent of the City Council.

 Shift Captain